Skip to main content

 New hires ask questions in plain English and get cited answers from your own SOPs.

-Indexes your SOPs, Drive, Notion, and Slack into a vector store.
+Indexes your SOPs, Drive, knowledge workspace, and team chat into a retrieval store.
 New hires ask questions in plain English and get cited answers.
 Ramp goes from months to weeks.

-The six-to-eight week ramp problem is almost always a documentation problem wearing a training costume.
-New hires aren't slow because they lack aptitude — they're slow because the answers to their daily questions live in three places: the head of whoever's been there longest, a folder of SOPs nobody's touched since 2021, and a Slack archive that requires knowing what to search before you can search it.
+The six-to-eight week ramp is almost always a documentation problem wearing a training costume.
+New hires aren't slow because they lack aptitude.
+They're slow because the answers to their daily questions live in three places: the head of whoever's been there longest, a folder of SOPs nobody's touched since 2021, and a team chat archive that requires knowing what to search before you can search it.
 The tenured person becomes a walking helpdesk.
 The new hire interrupts them ten times a day.
-Both of them lose time they don't have.
+Both lose time they don't have.

-The agent we build ingests what you actually have — SOPs in Google Drive, process docs in Notion, onboarding Slack threads, policy PDFs, training recordings with transcripts — and indexes everything into a vector store purpose-built for retrieval.
-A new hire types a plain-English question: "What's the process for escalating a billing dispute?"
-The agent retrieves the relevant SOP sections, summarizes the answer in plain language, and cites the source documents with links.
+The agent we build ingests what you already have, including SOPs in document storage, process docs in knowledge workspace, onboarding team chat threads, policy PDFs, and training recordings with transcripts, and indexes everything into a retrieval store purpose-built for retrieval.
+A new hire types a plain-English question like "What's the process for escalating a billing dispute?"
+The agent pulls the relevant SOP sections, summarizes the answer in plain language, and cites the source documents with links.
 No hallucinated policy.
 No guessing.
-If the answer isn't in the indexed knowledge base, it says so — which is itself useful signal.
+When the answer isn't in the indexed knowledge base, the agent says so, which is useful signal on its own.

-This isn't a chatbot bolted onto a folder.
+This is not a chatbot bolted onto a folder.
 The retrieval is tuned to your document structure.
-The citation format matches how your team actually references procedures.
-And when your SOPs update — which they should — the index re-syncs on a schedule you set, so the agent's answers stay current without manual intervention.
-The tenured staff member goes back to doing the work only they can do.
+The citation format matches how your team references procedures.
+And when your SOPs update, which they should, the index re-syncs on a schedule you set, so the agent's answers stay current without manual intervention.
+Your tenured staffer goes back to the work only they can do.
 The new hire gets answers at 9pm when nobody's around to ask.

 Use cases

-- A law firm associate starting week one asks the agent how to open a new matter in the practice management system.
-The agent returns the firm's intake SOP, the conflict-check checklist, and the billing code reference — cited by document and section — without pulling a paralegal off a deadline.
+• A law firm associate in week one asks how to open a new matter in the practice management system.
+The agent returns the firm's intake SOP, the conflict-check checklist, and the billing code reference, cited by document and section, without pulling a paralegal off a deadline.

-- A dental practice's front-desk hire needs to know the protocol for handling a patient who requests records before their next appointment.
+• A dental practice's front-desk hire needs the protocol for a patient who requests records before their next appointment.
 The agent returns the practice's HIPAA release procedure with the correct form name and submission path, no manager required.

-- A marketing agency's new account coordinator asks how to set up a client's first monthly reporting package.
-The agent retrieves the agency's reporting template SOP, the naming convention guide, and the most recent example report from the client folder index — all in one response.
+• A marketing agency's new account coordinator asks how to set up a client's first monthly reporting package.
+The agent retrieves the reporting template SOP, the naming convention guide, and the most recent example report from the client folder, all in one response.

-- A government contractor's IT engineer onboarding to a classified-adjacent project asks the agent which security controls apply to their workstation configuration.
-The agent surfaces the relevant NIST 800-53 control references from the firm's compliance binder and the project-specific system.
+• A regulated business's IT engineer onboarding to a security-sensitive project asks which security controls apply to their workstation configuration.
+The agent surfaces the relevant security controls control references from the firm's compliance binder and the project-specific system plan.

-- A property management company's new leasing agent asks what to do when a prospective tenant's income doesn't meet the standard threshold.
-The agent returns the qualifying criteria, the exceptions approval workflow, and the documentation required — pulled from the current leasing policy.
+• A property management company's new leasing agent asks what to do when a prospective tenant's income falls short of the standard threshold.
+The agent returns the qualifying criteria, the exceptions approval workflow, and the required documentation, pulled from the current leasing policy.

-- A physical therapy clinic's front-office hire asks how to handle a patient whose insurance auth has lapsed mid-plan-of-care.
-The agent retrieves the authorization renewal SOP, the payer-specific contact list, and the visit-hold protocol — reducing a stressful first encounter with the billing.
+• A physical therapy clinic's front-office hire asks how to handle a patient whose insurance authorization lapsed mid-plan-of-care.
+The agent retrieves the auth renewal SOP, the payer-specific contact list, and the visit-hold protocol, defusing a stressful first encounter with the billing process.

 What’s included